Adaaks/Superbiz-Uploader/README.md

 WARNING: By running this program, you agree for all of the ads here: https://dev.bloxbiz.com/dashboard/ad-control to be uploaded to your game.

+Not affiliated with Bloxbiz or Super Biz
+- Created by a user of the service

 # Instructions
 Click on file url bar above the files, and replace it with: